nolanlem/CollectiveRhythmsToolbox/README.md

 ## About Coupled Oscillator Models
 ### Kuramoto Model: Generalized Continuous Coupling

-Kuramoto oscillators are a type of limit-cycle oscillators with natural frequencies, $\omega_i$, and a coupling coefficient, $k_i$ that continually adjusts their phases according to a sinusoidal phase response curve.
-The natural frequencies are typically drawn from different statistical distributions and since coupling is applied at all times, synchrony can result if coupling surpasses a critical coupling value.
+Kuramoto oscillators are a type of limit-cycle oscillator with natural frequencies, $\omega_i$, and a coupling coefficient, $k_i$ that continually adjusts their phases according to a sinusoidal phase response curve.
+The natural frequencies are typically drawn from a normal distribution and since coupling is applied at all times, synchrony can result if coupling surpasses a critical coupling value.
 The governing equation for a group of $N$ Kuramoto oscillators is shown in the equation below.

 $$\dot{\phi_i} = \omega_i + \frac{K_i}{N} \sum_{j!=i}^{N} sin(\phi_j - \phi_i)$$